ChameleonCloud/magpub/README.md

   two.
 The earlier record is merged into the later one, and metadata is updated to reflect the published version (venue, DOI, publication type).
   The reasoning: this is an evolution of the same work, not a new publication.

-- **Same paper, multiple sources.** When Scopus, Google Scholar, and a user submission all return the same paper, these are merged into a single publication record.
-Source information is retained — a single publication can have records from multiple sources, which is useful for analyzing source coverage.

 - **Near-duplicates with slight title variations.** Different sources sometimes report the same paper with minor title differences (punctuation,